formio/help.form.io/_paragraphs/userguide/layout-components/container.md

   }
 }```

+However, with a container, the fields are put into an object with the container key.
+This is useful for creating more complex objects within your form.

-With a container with the key “user" it would look like:
+For example, a container with the key ```user``` and the same fields above would submit as
 ```{
  data: {
     user {